ZeroniaServer/RocketRidersWiki/gamemodes/normal.md

 ---
 ## Items
 The main weapon in this gamemode is the **Shooting Saber** (bow with Sharpness V and Flame).
 Players also have leather armor colored respectively after their team.
+Unless otherwise specified, this will always be the case for every **[gamemode](https://zeroniaserver.github.io/RocketRidersWiki/gamemodes)**.

 The only obtainable items in **Normal Mode** are **[missiles](https://zeroniaserver.github.io/RocketRidersWiki/missiles)** (with the exception of **[Special Missiles](https://zeroniaserver.github.io/RocketRidersWiki/missiles/special_missiles)**) and **[utilities](https://zeroniaserver.github.io/RocketRidersWiki/utilities)**.